beetwo/toucan/README.md

 Make sure you have activated the virtual environment:

 ```
-source b2it/bin/activate
+source env/bin/activate
 ```

 Make sure a Redis server is running and listening on port 6379.

-Start the application server:
+Start the application server with development settings:

 ```
-./manage.py runserver --settings=issue_tracker.settings.dev
+./manage.py runserver --settings=toucan_conf.settings.dev
 ```

-You should be able to access the application now at http://localhost:8000.
+You should be able to access the application now at http://127.0.0.1:8000.